Vauxoo/addons-vauxoo/account_refund_early_payment/README.rst

 .. image:: account_refund_early_payment/static/src/img/refundwizard.png
     :width: 300pt

-The customer refund created shows in Source Document all invoices that were used in this customer refund
+The created customer refund has set on the Source Document field all invoices that were used.

 .. image:: account_refund_early_payment/static/src/img/refundsourcedocument.png
     :width: 300pt